0xmuon/mahning/README.md

 Contributing
 We welcome contributions from the community!
 To contribute to the Mahnwa Reader Android App:

-Fork the Repository:

-Visit the GitHub repository and fork the project.
-Clone the Repository:

-Clone your forked repository to your local machine using git clone <repository_url>.
-Create a Branch:

-Create a new branch for your feature or bugfix using git checkout -b <branch_name>.
-Make Your Changes:

-Implement your feature or bugfix and commit your changes with descriptive messages.
-Submit a Pull Request:

-Push your branch to your forked repository.
-Submit a pull request to the main repository with a detailed description of your changes.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 Contact
 For any questions, suggestions, or issues, please contact us at: